Pacific Northwest Packing List

 On your adventure, you'll be outside exploring each day--hiking, kayaking, paddle boarding, in the skiff.
-Keep both the weather and active adventure in mind when packing for your cruise.
+Keep the weather and your choice of adventures in mind when packing for your cruise.

 Download our handy Pacific Northwest packing checklist and review our suggestions below while "gearing up"...

 The UnCruise style is casual.
 Onboard, that means comfortable t-shirts, sweaters, and sweatshirts, and jeans, khakis, convertible hiking pants, and even shorts.
 For activities, pack moisture-wicking, quick-drying clothing that layers together.
 Multiple thin layers, rather than one or two thick ones, can be easily taken off or put on as you heat up or cool down.

 A note on fabrics: moisture-wicking/quick-drying (wool, polyester, etc.) fabrics are most effective in keeping you warm and dry, especially when participating in off-vessel activities.
 Cotton absorbs moisture and is slow to dry in the Pacific Northwest's moist environment, so it's keep cotton items to a minimum.